 Take this Insanity commercial for instance.
 (Don't even get me started on "Max Interval Training") Yeah, Insanity comes with a DietPlan, but it's not even mentioned in the commercial!
 The Diet Plan is absolutely, 100% necessary to get results on this program.
 One would think that would warrant at least a small mention, no?

 The product is the workout.
 The result promised is weight loss.
-In real life, that's just not how these things work.
+In real life, that's just not how these things work, and professionals as a women's nutritionist is probably necessary for this.

 But fitness is sexier than something like, EAT 10 VEGETABLES IN 10 DAYS, or ARE YOU MAN ENOUGH TO COOK SALMON, or EXTREME 21-DAY FRUIT FIX.
 It's harder to make a real attention-grabbing infomercial with that, I guess?